zibz0017/QuartzVault/content/Jewish History/Jewish History in Lithuania and Belarus.md

 ##### Description of the Yeshiva
 1. <span style="display: block; text-align: justify;">The yeshiva was set up so that the older bochurim would influence the younger bochurim (as opposed to having all the growth coming from the hanhala of the yeshiva).[^26]</span>
 2. <span style="display: block; text-align: justify;">Rav Yeruchem's style of shmuzen was more sophisticated and complex.
 This sat very well with the talmidim of the yeshiva, who were quite bright.[^26]</span>
 3. <span style="display: block; text-align: justify;">The yeshiva (while it was in Europe) reached it's "golden age" between the world wars.
-It had close to 500 of the most chashuv talmidim. the yeshiva was very selective about who it would take in.
+It had close to 500 of the most חשוב talmidim. the yeshiva was very selective about who it would take in.
 For some time, nearly all of the Roshei Yeshiva in Europe learned in the Mir.[^26]</span>
 ##### Motivation from Rav Leizer Yudel
 1. <span style="display: block; text-align: justify;">Rav Leizer Yudel would go around to the other yeshivos and get (sometimes by paying) the top bochurim from other yeshivos, such as Grodno, Kaminetz, and Kletsk.
 Mir was sort of like what Lakewood is today: the place you go after you finished learning in a different yeshiva.[^26][^31]</span>
 2. <span style="display: block; text-align: justify;">After he would get the bochurim, though, he would then push them hard to get them learn as much as they could.[^26]</span>